Jeck0v/Projet-Reactjs/README.md

 ```bash
 npm run dev
 ```
-Go to http://localhost:5173/ and now you can test it.
+Go to your localhost and now you can test it.